 Looking for places to eat in Galapagos?
 Puerto Ayora is a mainstay on itineraries of cruise ships and island hopping tours in the Galapagos Islands.
 The town has developed alongside the influx of tourism in the islands, and is the place to stock up on supplies, relax before disembarking on a cruise, and enjoy a meal in one of the growing group of local and international restaurants.
 Keep reading for a handful of places to try while in town.

 With the explosion of options comes new trends that spread through the city.
-One of these is the advent of the pop up restaurant.
-Keep reading for two of the hip pop up and off-the-beaten path restaurants to try while you are in town.
+One of these is the advent of the pop-up restaurant.
+Keep reading for two hip pop-up and off-the-beaten path restaurants to try while you are in town.
 Continue reading

 It’s estimated seven out of ten Ecuadorians use medicinal plants.
 Ethnobiologist Omar Vacas has spent 15 years researching local flora used for centuries to cure diseases.
 He published an article about traditional medicine used by the Kichwa people in the Napo jungle province.
 He says the Kichwas are often unaware that this info can be useful in developing pharmaceutical drugs.
 For example, balsa can reduce labor pains.
 There are 23 conditions including toothache and rheumatism that can be cured by plants used by the Kichwas.
 These include uña de gato (cat’s claw), ortiga brava, achiote de venda, palo de tortuga, sábila (aloe), ruda, dulcamara, sangre de drago (dragon’s blood), chancapiedra, chaya, valeriana, boldo, condurango and zarzaparrilla.